 Intermodal transportation is the future of Polish railroads.
 The main obstacles in developing intermodal transportation are the slow speeds of cargo trains, which are two times slower than the EU average, and the inadequate number of intermodal terminals.

 One of the largest investment projects in Poland is the Solidarity Transport Hub (STH).
 Apart from the construction of the airport itself (more information below), STH envisions the construction of 1,800 km of new railway lines, which are to be built by the end of 2034.
 Some of the routes are to be modernized and extended by Polish state-owned rail company, PKP S.A.
 The STH Railway Program consists of a total of 12 railway routes, including 10 so-called spokes, leading from various regions of Poland to Warsaw and the STH.
 The STH is comprised of a total of 30 investment projects.
-The status of work for 2022 shows that all planned railway lines are still under preparation.
-The first construction work will start in 2023.
+The first construction work is expected to begin in 2023.

 Nearly 50 million passengers traveled through Polish airports in 2019, reaching a record compared to 2018, representing an increase of 6%, according to estimates.
 In 2020, due to COVID-19 and restrictions connected with international and domestic flights, the number of passengers dropped drastically by almost 34.4 million passengers.
-Again, the number is gradually growing, and it is predicted that in 2023 the growth will reach 105 percent.
+In 2023, the number of passengers is steadily growing and is forecast to reach pre-pandemic levels.
+In 2022, the number of passengers reached 41 million.

-The biggest project that will be realized in the coming years is the Solidarity Transport Hub (STH) – a brand new international airport.
+The biggest project planned in Poland is a brand-new international airport known in English as the Solidarity Transport Hub (STH) and in Polish as Centralny Port Komunikacyjny (CPK).
 STH is the government’s response to a substantial increase in air passenger traffic in Poland.
-The largest airport (Chopin Airport) has no room to expand.
-STH is designed to handle 45 million passengers and will be able support 100 million passengers.
-According to government plans, STH is scheduled to launch in 2027 at an estimated cost of $9 billion – the most expensive single infrastructure project since 1989.
+The largest airport currently in Poland, Chopin Airport, has no room to expand.
+STH will be able support 100 million passengers.
+According to government plans, STH is scheduled to launch in 2028 at an estimated cost of $9 billion – the most expensive single infrastructure project since 1989.
 STH will be located in Central Poland, approximately 25 miles from Warsaw.
 The government is looking for the investors in the project.
 The first construction work is planned to begin in 2023.
+Recently Solidarity Transport Hub received a promise of permission to establish an airport for public use by the Civil Aviation Authority and the Master Plan of the Airport development was announced.

-The STH project is one of the top priorities of the current government, receiving $75 million from the government in 2019.
-The goal of the project is to broaden collaboration between airports and railways, where the cost of investment would be even higher than the cost of the hub itself.
+The goal of the STH project is to broaden collaboration between airports and railways, where the cost of investment would be even higher than the cost of the hub itself.
 The railway network will cost around $10 billion and, according to the government, the Solidarity Transport Hub already received $3.5 million for the first rail investments in southern Poland.
 The government plans to create 808 miles of new railway infrastructure.
-According to the Ministry, the time to reach the airport from the Warsaw city center will take around 15 minutes and from other major cities in Poland – 2-2.5 hours via high-speed rail.
+According to the Ministry of Infrastructure, the time to reach the airport from the Warsaw city center will take around 15 minutes and 2-2.5 hours via high-speed rail from other major cities in Poland.
 The government also plans to create a system that will allow passengers to check in while entering the train.
-In 2021 STH has signed a contract for a preparatory work for construction of the first section of high-speed rail between Warsaw-STH-Lodz and will run at a speed of 250 km/h.
-According to the newest information the high-speed rail is to be built in 5 years.
+In 2021, STH signed a contract for a preparatory work for construction of the first section of high-speed rail between Warsaw-STH-Lodz that will run at a speed of 250 km/hour and will take approximately 5 years to build.

-The new international hub would become important not only for passengers but also for logistics.
-The Poczta Polska (Polish Post Office) announced that the company would build a Central Logistics Hub close to the airport.
+The new STH international hub would become important not only for passengers but also for logistics.
+Poczta Polska (Polish Post Office) announced that the company would build a Central Logistics Hub close to the airport.
 Eventually, the government would like to create a high technology smart city around the airport.
-Such a city would directly employ more than 50,000 people.
+Such a city could employ more than 50,000 people.

 The STH presents significant opportunities for U.S. companies interested in project management and smart solutions.